 If you plan to student teach in the following semester you are required to schedule and attend an orientation conference with Dr. Dawn Lindsley.
 Please contact her after you have applied.

 You are expected to follow the calendar of the school and district in which you will student teach and be present on all day’s teachers are on duty.
-The Office of Field Experiences will determine the beginning and ending dates of the student teaching experience.
+The Director of Field Experience will determine the beginning and ending dates of the student teaching experience.
 The first day of student teaching is dependent upon the district in which you are placed.

 As part of the professional expectations of student teaching, you are required to be in attendance and